 Your personal data may be processed by Ark and by those categories of third parties to whom we are entitled to disclose your personal data.
 Your personal data may be transferred to and processed in countries other than the United Kingdom.
 These countries may have data protection laws that are different to the laws in the United Kingdom (and, in some cases, may not be as protective).

-Where we do transfer your personal data outside of the European Economic Area, we have taken appropriate safeguards to require that your personal data will remain protected in accordance with this Privacy Notice.
-This may include implementing the European Commission’s Standard Contractual Clauses for transfers of personal data with third parties, which require those third parties to protect personal data they process from the EEA in accordance with European Union data protection law.
+We do not generally process personal data outside of the UK.
+Where we do transfer your personal data outside of the UK to a country which is not subject to an adequacy decision, we have taken appropriate safeguards to require that your personal data will remain protected in accordance with this Privacy Notice.
+The safeguards we use are the European Commission’s Standard Contractual Clauses for transfers of personal data to third parties, including the UK Addendum.
+These require those recipients to protect personal data they process from the UK in accordance with UK data protection law.

 We use appropriate technical and organisational measures to protect the personal data that we collect and process about you.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal data.
 Specific measures we use include: encryption; anonymization (where practicable); document classification; and all relevant controls from ISO 27001 (an internationally recognised information security standard).